-The Technology Fee is used to upgrade, modify and make significant technological advances in classrooms and laboratories used by SUNY Utica \mid Rome students.
+The Technology Fee is used to upgrade, modify and make significant technological advances in classrooms and laboratories used by SUNYIT students.

-First-time, new students are assessed a one-time Orientation Program fee of \$40 used to support activities and programs which aid the student transition to a new academic campus environment.
+First-time transfer students are assessed a mandatory one-time Orientation Program fee of \$50, freshmen are assessed a mandatory one-time Orientation Program fee of \$70, used to support activities and programs which aid the student transition to a new academic campus environment.

-Tuition Refund Policy
+Tuition Refund Policy Credit Courses

-Credit Courses